tenthid/vitepress-project/docs/coba/meeting-5/switchcase.md

 }
 ```
 ## Switch Case Example
-::: info
+::: info Python
-Python does not have a built-in switch-case statement like some other programming languages (such as C, C++, or Java).
+Does not have a built-in switch-case statement like some other programming languages (such as C, C++, or Java).
 :::
 ```cmd
 int day = 3;